Ebuube/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 One particularly popular type of NoSQL database is document-oriented databases, such as MongoDB or CouchDB.
 One reason they’re popular is because their learning curve is very smooth, and they feel natural to use: you just send them JSON documents, much like we’ve done in the “Relational databases done wrong” project, and they make it right when you need to fetch them back.
 You don’t need your JSON documents to have specific fields of specific types, just send whatever JSON you want; the technical word for this is that they are schemaless.

-One caveat is that they’re much, much harder to scale than relational databases (the data being more “formatted” in relational databases makes it easier and faster to work with).
+One caveat is that they’re much, much harder to scale than relational databases (the data being more `formatted` in relational databases makes it easier and faster to work with).

 Another caveat is that there is some comfort in having the database enforcing a schema (proper columns of proper types, …); if the database doesn’t do it, you can expect that some JSON documents in the collection are not of the schema you expect, and then you have to enforce schema in your code, which means more work.
 As a result, some document-based databases offer ways to enforce some schema, but I don’t believe many developers use it, because it defeats the purpose of having schemaless storage.